High School British Literature

 • Complete each week’s assigned reading

-• Take a short, online, comprehension quiz
+• Take a short, online, comprehension quiz each week

-• Answer a weekly, online, discussion question each week
+• Answer an online, discussion question each week

 • Submit two literary analysis papers and one creative project

-• Students will have access to weekly reading pacing guides and auto-grade quizzes.
+• Students have access to weekly reading pacing guides and auto-graded quizzes.

 This class does not include live class sessions or teacher support.
+Learn more about self-paced classes here.

 • All recordings will be available from September 2 through the end of the following August.

 • There are many options for acquiring these books.
-You can order them from Amazon, Barnes & Noble, or another online retailer.
-If you want to save money, you can check them out of the library.
-For most of them, you can get e-book versions or access them online and read them on your computer screen.
+You can purchase them from a local or online retailer.
+You can check them out of the library.
+For most, you can download electronic versions or access them online and read them on your computer screen.

 Beowulf (Seamus Heaney translation)